-- a) Extent of riparian fencing and planting: - i) Notwithstanding Rules 4.3.5.4 and 4.3.5.5, where stock are or are likely to be present, riparian fencing and planting should generally be undertaken within the property along the full extent of the water body from which the take occurs, or the equivalent length of tributary water bodies on the property or another property in the catchment; - ii) All fencing undertaken should generally be permanent and effectively exclude all livestock present; - iii) Where stock exclusion fencing is not required (i.e. there are no livestock on the affected property) or is already in place, riparian planting should generally be undertaken within the property along the full extent of the water body, or the equivalent length of tributary water bodies. - b) Timeframes for implementation of fencing and/or planting: - i) Fencing must be completed within 3 years of a water take consent being granted; - ii) Riparian planting must be progressively completed over the term of the water take consent: - iii) Where stock exclusion fencing is not required (i.e. there are no livestock on the affected property) or is already in place, riparian planting must be progressively completed over the term of the water take consent. - c) Minimum riparian width: - i) Fences must be set back a minimum of 3 metres from the top of the bank.
+- a) Extent of riparian fencing and planting: - Notwithstanding Rules 4.3.5.4 and 4.3.5.5, where stock are or are likely to be present, riparian fencing and planting should generally be undertaken within the property along the full extent of the water body from which the take occurs, or the equivalent length of tributary water bodies on the property or another property in the catchment; - ii) All fencing undertaken should generally be permanent and effectively exclude all livestock present; - iii) Where stock exclusion fencing is not required (i.e. there are no livestock on the affected property) or is already in place, riparian planting should generally be undertaken within the property along the full extent of the water body, or the equivalent length of tributary water bodies. - b) Timeframes for implementation of fencing and/or planting: - i) Fencing must be completed within 3 years of a water take consent being granted; - ii) Riparian planting must be progressively completed over the term of the water take consent; - iii) Where stock exclusion fencing is not required (i.e. there are no livestock on the affected property) or is already in place, riparian planting must be progressively completed over the term of the water take consent. - c) Minimum riparian width: - i) Fences must be set back a minimum of 3 metres from the top of the bank, ii) Riparian planting must be undertaken within the full extent of the riparian setback.
+Where fencing is not required the riparian margin which is planted must be at least 3 metres wide from the top of the bank.